gauniverseorg/ga-docs/docs/Tutorials/data.md

 ## Datamodels

-Datamodels are the container that contains all your data, useful for containing data for different seperate functions (User interaction, Database, Reporting).
+Datamodels are the container that contains all your data, useful for containing data for different separate functions (User interaction, Database, Reporting).

 ### Creating Datamodel